Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 }

-No mention of order_line_items or products.
-The join was a binding-author decision; the agent just sees ex:Order.
-This is the JOIN-collapsed strategy — powerful for read-simplicity, with the trade-off that the constituent tables (a single line item, a single product) are no longer first-class entities in the graph unless separately bound.
+No mention of order_line_items or products — the join was a binding-author decision.
+The trade-off: the constituent tables are no longer first-class entities unless separately bound.

 A.2 — Aggregation binding (a rollup becomes an entity)

 Sometimes the concept is an aggregate.
 “Monthly Recurring Revenue” or “Regional Sales Summary” has no single source row — it is a GROUP BY.
-The binding can mint an entity per aggregation group, turning a rollup into addressable graph nodes.
+The binding mints an entity per aggregation group, turning a rollup into addressable nodes.

 <#RegionalSalesSummary>